Liliya-Tazieva/AntiVirus/readme.md

 http://pmpu-prject.ru/deployment_files.zip

 Build Logger with Visual Studio.
-You need to download ConsoleApplication1.sln file and ipch folder from "deployment_files" put both in the folder, which will be parent folder for Logger source code files.
-Call source code folder "ConsoleApplication1" and Logger will be built.
+You need to download Logger.sln file and ipch folder from "deployment_files" put both in the folder, which will be parent folder for Logger source code files.
+Call source code folder "Logger" and Logger module will be built.

 Build each another project with qt creator(scanner must be only compiled with "release" mode, you will also need pe_bliss.lib file from "deployment_files" to compile it), put them all in one folder, also put there files that are situated in "executables_folder" from "deployment_files".
 After all you just need inject manifest file from "deployment_files" and you are done.